-Salesti Marked using Capitals or stathernation Marking Codes half- Assessed/Papil Sespense to marking Collects of Purple pin addinglescome Peer Assessed Writing Insulators Assessed against the SC (TSA/dot to pink and green) Yorkel feedback Strukia Mathematics Daily N/A As frequently as possible English Minimum of K2 weekly Min k2 per unit End of each verting block writing trackers to be completed and individual target provided.
-Light touch marking on the three days that detailed marking doesn't take place Science Afterware of half of the lessess beaget (e.g. 1/8) don your focus on others children have written at length to enture considerity in writing errors the commodure.
+Salesti Marked using English or Mathematics Marking Codes half- Assessed/Papil Sespense to marking Collects of Purple pin addinglescome Peer Assessed Writing Insulators Assessed against the SC (TSA/dot to pink and green) Yorkal feedback Strukia Mathematics Daily N/A As frequently as possible English Minimum of KI weekly Min k2 per unit End of each verting block writing trackers to be completed and individual target provided.
+Light touch marking on the three days that detailed marking doesn't take place Science Minimum of half of the lessess beaget (e.g. 1/8) don your focus on where children have written at length to enture considency in writing acress the controlum.
 68x s2 per unit At tendrer discretion N/A tight touch marking on the lessons where detailed marking down't take place.
 Hotors Afternum of half of the lessess teaght (e.g. 1/8).
-Aim your foots on where children have written at length to ensure streathency in writing across the commodure.
-Min k2 per unit N/A Geography Alternam of half of the lessons tragen in g.
-1/61 Aim your foods on where children have written at length to ensure consistency in writing across the commodulers.
-Mn s2 per unit N/A and we make it REAL.
+Aim your focus on where children have written at length to ensure consistency in writing across the commoders.
+Min k2 per unit N/A Geography Alternam of half of the lessons taught (e.g. 1/6) Aim your focus on where children have written at length to ensure consistency in writing eross the consistency in writing Mn s2 per unit N/A and we make it REAL.

-Mathematics Marking Codes
+Mathematics Marking Codes 000 Name Audios 1

-Marking Code Explanation
+Explanation

-Pink Tick This is a correct answer
+This is a correct arrower

-• This isn't correct.
+This isn't correct.

-С Have a try at correcting this question in purple pen.
+Have a try at correcting this question in purple pen.

-V Verbal feedback given
+Verbal feedback given

-5 Supported by an adult
+Supported by an adult

-0.0 Guided Group
+Guided Group

-1 A child's work has moved from being supported by an adult to independent.
+A child's work has moved from being supported by an adult to independent.

-м Manipulatives used.
+Manipulatives used.